4th WSC Registration Now Open! August 30th 2026

 Spellers are also allowed to ask whether their word is phrased (contains a space, hyphen, apostrophe, etc.) or part of a larger phrase, or carries temporal, regional, or dialectal usage labels.
 This information can be asked for in isolation, or it will be provided if the speller asks for the definition or part of speech.

-Words that are parts of phrases will be given in isolation, but the full phrase will be provided if the speller asks for the definition.
+Words that are parts of phrases in which the other part is inconsequential ("moazagotls" in common parlance) will be given in isolation, but the full phrase will be provided if the speller asks for the definition.
 For example, for the phrase "Kuiper belt", the word to spell is "Kuiper", but upon asking for the definition, the reply will begin with "The Kuiper belt is…".
 Additionally, sentences for such words will always include the full phrase.

-There is no timer in any portion of the event owned and operated wholly or in part by WSO.
-This includes the Open Qualifiers and Grand Finals.
-However, is a speller is deemed to be stalling excessively, judges reserve the right to request that a speller begin spelling soon, and to eliminate them for refusing to proceed.
-Timer policies in portions conducted by SpellPundit remain at their full discretion.
+There is no strict timer enforced at any oral-round stage of the event.
+However, if a speller is deemed to be stalling excessively, judges reserve the right to request that they begin spelling soon, and to eliminate them for refusing to proceed.

 Security